Home Bound Tips to Stay in Balance

 * Organic pumpkin in a can (Lowest in calories) * Fresh butternut squash cooked * Baked Sweet potato, ¼ cup of olive oil (or oil of your choice) Blend together.
 Add stevia, maple syrup, brown or white sugar to taste.
 Mix both together.

 -Preheat the oven to 400 degrees.
 Bake in a muffin pan with paper baking cups sprayed lightly with coconut oil.
-Add nuts, dark chocolate pieces, seeds… Bake 20-25 minutes© Yummy
+Add nuts, dark chocolate pieces, seeds… be creative Bake 20-25 minutes© These are healthy and very yummy!

 FITNESS (for the Body and the Mind)